Could Brienne Of Tarth Beat Captain Phasma? We Asked Gwendoline Christie

 That ties into a question I’ve also asked your co-stars Daisy and Lupita.
 The original Star Wars trilogy was very male, with the exception of Princess Leia.
 But with this one, the filmmakers seem to have made a very conscious decision to involve more women in major roles.
 Were you conscious of this difference during filming?

 “It was definitely something I was aware of when that first lot of casting news came out.
 I felt happy and actually relieved that there was a modern outlook on the casting of this film.
 For something that’s been longed for and so eagerly anticipated, I thought it was a refreshing and necessary choice to have a more diverse cast.
 I was pleased about that.
-But really, my moment came when I saw the costume and the incredible chrome armour.
-I can’t tell you how pleased I was when I saw that the armour was practical.
-It’s Stormtrooper armour; it hadn’t been sexualised in any way.
-It hadn’t been feminised — whatever that is — in any way.
+But really, my moment came when I saw the costume and the incredible chrome armor.
+I can’t tell you how pleased I was when I saw that the armor was practical.
+It’s Stormtrooper armor; it hadn’t been sexualized in any way.
+It hadn’t been feminized — whatever that is — in any way.
 And I thought, 'Oh!
 That’s progressive.'

 "And I’m so overwhelmed by people’s positive response to Captain Phasma, because in our society, we’re used to forming a relationship with female characters due to the way they are made in flesh.
 The fact that this part seemed to be transcending that — that we are relating to Captain Phasma, a woman, due to her character and her actions and the choices that she makes, rather than the more conventional means — really excited me.
 I didn’t think I could get much more overjoyed about being in Star Wars, but to be in Star Wars playing that part — truly mind-blowing.
 Mind-blowing!"

-Daisy also mentioned that she appreciated that her character wasn’t sexualised.
-No diss to George Lucas, but it seems like we’ve come a long way from the metal slave bikini, to movies with action heroines whose sex is incidental.
+Daisy also mentioned that she appreciated that her character wasn’t sexualized.
+No dis to George Lucas, but it seems like we’ve come a long way from the metal slave bikini, to movies with action heroines whose sex is incidental.

 “You have been much more succinct than I could be, and I’m going to take that and use it!
 [Laughs]"